 The Russell and Mab Grimwade Miegunyah Fund also supports the prestigious Miegunyah Press imprint of Melbourne University Publishing.

 Responsibilities of Miegunyah Distinguished Visiting Fellows

 During their period at the University, Fellows are required to:

-- be available for consultation with staff and students
+- Be available for consultation with staff and students; and

-Fellowship nominations are submitted by Heads of Department through their faculty Dean, and include information about the nominee, their proposed activities, details of the public lecture they will present and a detailed budget.
-More information about the nomination procedure can be found on the MSL Intranet.
+Nominations are submitted by Heads of Department through their Dean, and include information about the nominee, their proposed activities, details of the public lecture they will present and a detailed budget.

 Phone: 61 3 8344 0592